shomali11/go-interview/datastructures/sets/hashmultisets/README.md

 ### Description

-Design a Multi Set.
-Like a Set, it allows for efficient storage and retrieval of items without a guaranteed order.
+Implement a Multi Set.
+Like a set, it allows for efficient storage and retrieval of items without a guaranteed order.

-However, unlike a Set, it allows for multiple occurrences of the same element by tracking the count of each unique element it contains.
+However, unlike a set, it allows for multiple occurrences of the same element by tracking the count of each unique element it contains.

 ### Example: